mindset-dojo/mindset-dojo.github.io/_forms/self-authorship.md

 ## Intention

-Through regular writing to integrate the results of [Three Question Reflection](../three-question-reflection/), Self-Authors gain the ability to rewrite their own narrative through adjusting their [Stance](../stance/).
+Through regular writing to integrate the results of practices like [Stillness Contemplation](../stillness-contemplation/) and [Three Question Reflection](../three-question-reflection/), Self-Authors gain the ability to rewrite their own narrative through adjusting their [Stance](../stance/).
 As the writer progresses through the program, they can earn and maintain an Self-Authorship leadership designation.

 ## Experience